 Creativity as the mirror image of dreaming means that creativity has both social and personal value.
 By reversing the censorship in dreaming, the creator is engaging in an attempt to unearth unconscious material, and he is embarking on a process of gaining insight and understanding about himself, albeit in a limited way.
 He is also experiencing arousal and anxiety.
 By reversing the censorship in dreaming and by the use of the mirror-image processes involved in creating, he reveals truths in a structured and organized way.
-Especially important in artistic creativity, this organization and structuring of inner truth also plays a significant role in scientific creations often have distinct aesthetic qualities of economy and elegance.
+Especially important in artistic creativity, this organization and structuring of inner truth also plays a significant role in scientific creativity.
+Creative thoughts in science are deeply emotionally gratifying to a scientist and scientific creations often have distinct aesthetic qualities of economy and elegance.
 These emotional gratifications and aesthetic qualities, as well as some aspects of the practical achievement, have roots in the mirror-image-of-dreaming processes.
 While engaged in the creative process, the scientist uses a daring and orderly type of thought; as a mirror-image process, this thought is extremely disparate in orderliness but matched in daring with the thinking in dreams.